News and Past Activities

 The toughness t(G) of a graph G is a measure of its connectivity that is closely related to Hamiltonicity.

-Xiaofeng Gu, confirming a longstanding conjecture of Brouwer, recently proved the lower bound t(G)≥ℓ/λ−1 on
+Xiaofeng Gu, confirming a longstanding conjecture of Brouwer, recently proved the lower bound t(G) ≥ ℓ/λ−1

-the toughness of any connected ℓ-regular graph, where λ is the largest nontrivial absolute eigenvalue of the
+on the toughness of any connected ℓ-regular graph, where λ is the largest nontrivial absolute eigenvalue

 @article{PARK2021112484,